“Hi. We’ve not met. I’m Shiela, Malcolm’s Mom.”

 “You are what you eat,” said Malcolm.

-“Yeah, like you guys ever got any,” said Mikey.
+“Yeah, like you guys ever saw one in the RL,” said Mikey.

 Rico ignored this.
 It was too true.
 “Come on in,” he said to Malcolm.
 “I got the new Need for Speed.”

 Rico asked his Mom to drop them off two blocks from the Tropicale.
 No one wanted to show up at Carnefest, of all places, being driven by his mom.

 A long line had already formed outside the club.
 “Not many girls,” said Malcolm.
 It was one of the few downsides of Death Metal: the crowds were always ten-to-one guys.